ni/measurement-plugin-python/README.md

 ## Appendix: Managing Measurement as Python Package (Project)

-Measurement and its related files can be maintained as a Python package.
+A measurement and its related files can be maintained as a Python package.
 The basic components of any Python measurement package are:

-1. Measurement Python Module (.py file)
+1. Measurement service Python module (`.py`)
     - This file contains all the details related to the measurement and also contains the logic for the measurement execution.
     - This file is run to start the measurement as a service.

 2. UI File
     - UI file for the Measurement.
 Types of supported UI files are:
-        - Measurement UI (.measui): created using the **Measurement UI Editor application**.
+        - Measurement UI (`.measui`): created using the **Measurement UI Editor application**.
-        - LabVIEW UI (.vi)
+        - LabVIEW UI (`.vi`)
-    - The path and type of this file are configured by `ui_file_path` and `ui_file_type` respectively in `measurement_info` variable definition in Measurement Python Module (.py file).
+    - The path and type of this file are configured by `ui_file_path` and `ui_file_type` respectively in `measurement_info` variable definition in the measurement service Python module.

 Python communities have different ways of managing a Python package and its dependencies.
 It is up to the measurement developer, on how they wanted to maintain the package and dependencies.
 Measurement developers can choose from a few common approaches discussed below based on their requirements.